 Family law is the story of inclusion and exclusion.
 Certain relationships are excluded from recognition and others are included.
 For example, states prohibit polygamous marriages, marriages between some relatives, and marriages before a certain age.
 “The central dividing line in family law is marriage.”
 This article looks at how family law can apply to the marriage between humans and robots as predicted by researchers.
 For skeptics of such a future, it is an interesting thought experiment nonetheless.

 Accordingly, Part II of this article begins by examining the current family law framework, focusing on property division and child-related matters.
 Part III explores the applicability of the family law framework to potential relationships between humans and robots.
-This Part concludes that as difficult as it is to determine whether to allow such marriages, dealing with their aftermath is even more difficult, complicating the applicability of the current family law framework to robot marriage.
+This Part concludes that as difficult as it is to determine whether to allow such marriages, dealing with their aftermath is even more difficult, complicating the applicability of the current family law framework to robot marriage.'Turing's People" Personhood, Artificial Intelligence and Popular Culture' by Bruce Baer Arnold and Drew Gough in (2018) Canberra Law Review asks

 What is legal personhood?
 Many people understand personhood – and by extension law – through depictions in popular culture.
 The contemporary feature film for example provides a lens through which non-specialists (people without a background in information technology, philosophy and law) can make sense of humanoid robots and distributed artificial intelligence (AI), entities that perform as ‘human’.
 Such an understanding is increasingly salient as AI becomes a pervasive but under-recognised aspect of daily life, and continues to evolve in its sophistication and complexity, provoking questions about rights, responsibilities and regulation regarding artificial entities that are independent rather than autonomous.
 The article accordingly analyses depictions of personhood in films such as Ex Machina, WarGames, Alien and Alien Covenant, Forbidden Planet, RoboCop and AI.
 It suggests that popular culture has an uncertain grasp of legal personhood but provokes thought and tells us something useful about the difference between human animals, non-human animals, corporations and new artificial persons.
-Those differences will be legally and culturally contested in the emerging age of smart machines and governance by algorithm
+Those differences will be legally and culturally contested in the emerging age of smart machines and governance by algorithmh

 ASIC reports on Insurance Selling